mandar-damle/HDM-documentation/pages/01.HDM Documentation/005.release-notes/default.md

-*   Component failures are detected and repaired within 5 minutes.
+*   Component failures are detected and repaired within 5 minutes
-    *   Heartbeat will indicate the failed components and unavailability of the system.
+    *   Heartbeat will indicate the failed components and unavailability of the system
-*   WAN disconnects less than 2 minutes will be recovered
+*   WAN disconnects lasting less than 2 minutes will be recovered
-*   Behaviour on failure recovery
+*   Behavior on failure recovery
-    *   Running cold migration jobs will either succeed or fail with the appropriate response on UI.
+    *   Running cold migration jobs will either succeed or fail with the appropriate response in the UI
-    *   Will accept future migration requests.
+    *   Will accept future migration requests

 Cleanup required on failure conditions